 From his full-time employment, to special projects, to previous internships, to volunteering work, Ryan feels that by getting involved in local government and campaigns that he will be able to help transform the polis and help bring about the right atmosphere for change to occur that will positively impact people's lives for years and decades to come.

 Ryan currently works for the Borough of Roseland, NJ as their Public Information Officer and works often with different departments, the Borough Administrator, and the Mayor & Council.
+He is also the Office Manager.

 In the past, Ryan had the opportunity to work for Bergen County Freeholder Maura DeNicola at the county government building at 1 Bergen County Plaza.
 Ryan answered constituent questions and requests, researched information for possible legislative action, and was responsible for communicating with municipal officials throughout Bergen County in order to gather data for the Freeholder.